 Licensing lawyers for festivals and outdoor events

 Outdoor events and festivals are a great place for friends to connect and socialise, hopefully while enjoying some nice weather!
-But organising large crowds with little to no permanent infrastructure can prove to be a tough task, even before taking into account legal consideration.
+However, organising large crowds with little to no permanent infrastructure can prove to be a tough task, even before taking into account legal considerations.

 Where things go wrong, we have a strong background in successfully representing clients who have been subject to licence reviews and criminal proceedings in connection with their licence.
 We also have extensive experience in supporting our clients to appeal the decisions of licensing committees.

-- Obtaining a premises licence for a country estate putting on events for 20,000 people.
+- Obtaining a premises licence for Blenheim Place permitting the holding of events for 20,000 people.

-- Acting for a music festival organiser on securing a new premises licence.
+- Acting for a music festival organiser in securing a new premises licence.